 A little tired but lots of fun

 Not far past the wharf our finishing line came onto view.
-The grassy banks of Victoria Park appeared, and we made our way back to where we had first collected our kayaks.
+The grassy banks of Victoria Park appeared (now the location of a new bridge across the river) and we made our way back to where we had first collected our kayaks.
 We were tired, but seeing even a little stretch of the Murray from the water had been a great experience.